Qiskit/qiskit-aer/.github/CONTRIBUTING.md

 invoqued.
 It will stop the current build if detects style erros, or common pitfalls.

-### Good first contributions
+## Good First Contributions

 You are welcome to contribute wherever in the code you want to, of course, but we recommend taking a look at the "Good first contribution" label into the issues and pick one.
 We would love to mentor you!

-### Doc
+## Doc

 Review the parts of the documentation regarding the new changes and update it if it's needed.

-### Pull requests
+## Pull Requests

-We use `GitHub pull requests <https://help.github.com/articles/about-pull-requests>`_ to accept the contributions.
+We use [GitHub pull
+requests](https://help.github.com/articles/about-pull-requests) to accept the contributions.

 A friendly reminder!
 We'd love to have a previous discussion about the best way to implement the feature/bug you are contributing with.
 This is a good way to improve code quality in our beloved simulators!, so remember to file a new Issue before starting to code for a solution.

 So after having discussed the best way to land your changes into the codebase, you are ready to start coding (yay!).
 We have two options here: